deevidh/cdk-snapshot-lambda/README.md

 A simple CDK application written in TypeScript.
 It describes a Lambda function (and suitable IAM role & policy) which looks up EC2 instances which are tagged with a specific value of "deployment-id" and creates EBS snapshots of and data volumes attached to the instances.

-The structure of the CDK code is based on: https://bobbyhadz.com/blog/aws-cdk-typescript-lambda
+ The CDK infra code was derived from: https://bobbyhadz.com/blog/aws-cdk-typescript-lambda

 ## How to deploy the CDK app